What is ankylosing spondylitis?

 - Short-term use of muscle relaxants and pain relievers, to ease severe pain and muscle spasms

 - Surgery to replace a joint, place rods in the spine, or remove parts of the thickened and hardened bone

 - Regular exercise, including exercises that strengthen back muscles

-Over time, a forward curve of the spine can develop with AS.
-Patients with AS are at great risk of thinning of the bones (osteoporosis).
+Over time, a forward curve of the spine can develop in people with AS.
+People with AS are at great risk of thinning of the bones (osteoporosis).
 This can result in spinal fractures.
+In more advanced cases, inflammation leads to new bone formation in the spine.
+This causes parts of the spine to fuse together, resulting in immobility.
 AS can also lead to psoriasis, and inflammation of the eye, aortic valve, and intestinal tract.

-There is no cure for AS, so it is important to work on a treatment plan with your health care provider.
+There is no cure for AS, so it is important to work on a treatment plan with your healthcare provider.
 Work on lifestyle changes that can improve your quality of life.
 Stay active and keep up with exercise to reduce pain.
-A physical therapist can help you design an exercise plan and assist you in keeping good posture.
+A physical therapist can help you design an exercise plan and help you keep a good posture.

-- Ankylosing spondylitis is a type of arthritis that affects the spine.
+- Ankylosing spondylitis is a type of arthritis that causes inflammation in certain parts of the spine.

 - Symptoms of AS include back pain, early morning stiffness, and a stooped posture.

-- AS can cause other symptoms such as appetite loss, weight loss, fatigue, fever, anemia, eye inflammation, and GI illness.
+- AS can cause other symptoms such as appetite loss, weight loss, fatigue, fever, anemia, eye inflammation, and digestive illness.

-- The goal of treatment for AS is to reduce pain and stiffness, prevent deformities, and maintain as normal a lifestyle as possible.
+- The goal of treatment for AS is to ease pain and stiffness, prevent deformities, and maintain as normal a lifestyle as possible.